 - Sound and lighting equipment

-I don’t know about you, but I have a few music stands that wobble if you exhale too hard and a few trombones that may or may not be held together by bubblegum that are certainly due for an upgrade!
+I don’t know about you, but I have a few music stands that wobble if you exhale too hard and a few trombones that are certainly due for an upgrade!

 Once you’ve made your list, request a meeting.

-Determine who is in charge of your district’s ESSER funds requests.
-Depending on your district, this could be your department chair, principal, or federal programs manager.
+Determine who oversees your district’s ESSER funds requests.
+Depending on your district, this could be your principal, district grants office, or federal programs manager.
 Ask for a meeting.
-Be prepared to present a detailed request list based on your assessment of your classroom or program’s needs.
+Be prepared to present a detailed list of equipment needs based on your assessment of your classroom or program.
 It can be wise to include your department chair or another administrator at this meeting.
 That way, you have an ally who is familiar and involved with your program.
 They can serve as an advocate and reinforce your proposal.
-Plan accordingly, as there are deadlines for purchases through each phase.
+Every state and district should have a publicly posted plan detailing how they will spend these funds and how schools can access them.

 Prepare for questions.